James Brown: Early life

-James Joseph Brown was born on May 3, 1933, in Barnwell, South Carolina, to a 16-year-old mixed-race African-American and Asian named Susie (née Behling; 1917–2004), and 21-year-old African-American and Native-American Joseph Gardner Brown (1912–1993) in a small wooden shack.
-Brown's name was supposed to have been Joseph James Brown, but his first and middle names were mistakenly reversed on his birth certificate.
+James Joseph Brown was born on May 3, 1933, in a small wooden shack located in Barnwell, South Carolina, to a 16-year-old young American Black woman named Susie (née Behling; 1916–2004), and 21-year-old American Black and Native-American Joseph Gardner Brown (1912–1993) Brown's name was supposed to have been Joseph James Brown, but his first and middle names were mistakenly reversed on his birth certificate.
 The Brown family lived in poverty in Elko, South Carolina, which was an impoverished town in 1933.
 They moved to Augusta, Georgia when James was four or five.
 His family first settled at one of his aunts' brothels and later moved into a house shared with another aunt.
 Brown's mother eventually left the family after a contentious and abusive marriage and moved to New York.

 Brown began singing in talent shows as a young child, first appearing at Augusta's Lenox Theater in 1944, winning the show after singing the ballad "So Long".
 While in Augusta, Brown performed buck dances for change to entertain troops from Camp Gordon at the start of World War II as their convoys traveled over a canal bridge near his aunt's home, where he first heard the legendary blues musician Howlin' Wolf play guitar.
 He learned to play the piano, guitar, and harmonica during this period, and became inspired to become an entertainer after hearing "Caldonia" by Louis Jordan and his Tympany Five.
 In his teen years, Brown briefly had a career as a boxer.

 At the age of 16, Brown was convicted of robbery and sent to a juvenile detention center in Toccoa.
 There, he formed a gospel quartet with four cellmates, including Johnny Terry.
 Brown met singer Bobby Byrd when the two played against each other in a baseball game outside the detention center.
 Byrd discovered that Brown could sing after hearing of "a guy called Music Box", which was Brown's nickname at the prison.
 Byrd has since said he and his family helped to secure an early release, which led to Brown promising the court he would "sing for the Lord".

 Brown was released on a work sponsorship with Toccoa business owner S. C. Lawson, who was impressed with Brown's work ethic and secured his release with a promise to keep him employed for two years.
 Brown was paroled on June 14, 1952.
 Brown went on to work with both of Lawson's sons, and came back to visit the family from time to time throughout his career.
 Shortly after being paroled, he joined the gospel group the Ever-Ready Gospel Singers, featuring Byrd's sister Sarah.